microsoftgraph/microsoft-graph-toolkit/samples/teams-sso-node/readme.md

 ### How do I know it worked?

-If everything worked correctly, the components should load data just as they would normally after a login.
+If everything worked correctly, the components should load data just as they would normally after login.
-If you haven't consented the scopes, you might be presented with a consent popup where you need to enter your password and then consent.
-After you have consented, the components should be filled with content.